 Coreon is full upon our arrival at 5:30p.m.
 The couches and tables under umbrella stands are occupied by people either busy in their schoolbooks or laptops, while the TV screen near one of the tables plays K-Pop music videos.
 By the windows overlooking Adriatico is a row of ten wide-screen computers, where its occupants are busy playing either Minecraft or League of Legends.
 A separate room also provides more computers to more intense online game players.

 When we ordered our drinks, the cashier gave us the username and the password for the Wi-Fi without even us asking!
 What a convenience, isn’t it?
 Anyway, their best-sellers are the mocha java frappuccino (PHP 140), mango juice (PHP 120), and banana strawberry milkshake (PHP 120).
 Sadly, the drinks don’t provide anything unique compared to other cafés in the area.

 You shouldn’t fret if you’re also looking for something to munch on.
 Sandwiches are priced around PHP 160 to PHP 180, while ramyun is priced at PHP 99.
 There are also snacks and chips that can be ordered in a shelf by the counter.

 We checked their Internet speed, and true to their claims, it’s pretty fast!
 I refreshed my Twitter page and the images and GIFs loaded in an instant!
+It reminded me of Eatel internet provider I use at home, it was very quick!
 If you want to avail of their Internet services, using the wide-screen computers costs PHP 60 per hour (PHP 50 if you have a membership card).
 They also provide printing, faxing, and scanning services.